 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video we are going to set up our floor level and ground lines.
-Now I'm on layer 0 and this is the layer that we're going to start on because we're going to migrate our data to the floor level and see ground lines anyway.
+In this video, we are going to set up our floor level and ground lines.
+Now, I'm on Layer 0, and this is the layer that we're going to start on because we're going to migrate our data to the floor level and C-Ground lines anyway.

 So let's begin by setting a good offset distance from our floor plan.
-We don't want to draw our elevation here because that might be too close not only to the floor plan but also the surrounding elevations.
-So to begin let's draw a rectangle using the outer bounds of our walls this corner to this corner and then the next thing we'll do is offset this a certain distance away.
+We don't want to draw our elevation here because that might be too close—not only to the floor plan but also to the surrounding elevations.
+So to begin, let's draw a rectangle using the outer bounds of our walls, from this corner to this corner, and then the next thing we'll do is offset this a certain distance away.

-Now this is an arbitrary distance but in this case we'll use something like 15 feet so that we don't go too far away from our model but we don't stay too close and too crowded.
-Now I'll go offset 15 feet enter and I'll click here and go out and click.
+Now, this is an arbitrary distance, but in this case, we'll use something like 15 feet so that we don't go too far away from our model but don't stay too close and crowded.
+Now I'll type “offset, ” 15 feet, ENTER.
+I'll click here and go out, then click again.
 There we go.

-Now this will be the location of our elevations of course one here one here and then here and here.
-We can choose this rectangle on the building and delete it and now let's migrate our layers.
-I'll grab these two lines and click the layer drop down and choose a floor level escape escape escape I'll choose this outer line and I'll choose sea ground.
+This will be the location of our elevations—one here, one here, and then here and here.
+We can now select the rectangle on the building and delete it.
+Let's migrate our layers.
+I'll grab these two lines, click the Layer drop-down, and choose “Floor Level.”
+ESC, ESC.
+I'll choose this outer line and assign it to “C-Ground.”